Ben C. Armstrong - Division 7 Councillor

 There are approximately 70 miles of paved provincial roads and 32 gravelled provincial roads with numerous municipal roads linking the communities of Duck Lake, Dalum, Hussar, Standard, Rosebud, and east to Gem in Newell County, north to Drumheller, and south to Highway 1.
 The land goes from flat to rolling hills with numerous mini lakes (sloughs) to the rugged Red Deer River Valley.
 The animal wildlife varies from fox, coyote, rabbit, white tail, antelope, and numerous moose to the odd cougar and bear.
 All varieties of small and large birds exist in the area, such as geese, duck, pheasant, prairie chicken, hawk, eagle, and much more.
 Oh, and the ever-present Richardson's ground squirrel (gopher).

 I hope that I am open and receptive to listening to and helping the ratepayers of Division Seven and the County whenever possible.
 Stop by the shop in Hussar for coffee anytime.
 There will usually be a gang there drinking coffee and swapping tales about best crops and farming issues and are more than willing to hear new tales.
+You may even find me there swapping tales!!

 Ben C. Armstrong

-Deputy Reeve, Division Seven Councillor
+Division Seven Councillor